 How much does it cost to transfer money with ExpressSend?

-Who are the remittance network members in Mexico?
+What are the remittance network members in Mexico?

-Transfers to Mexico can go through Bancomer, Grupo FAMSA, Banorte, Banco Santander, Bansefi, Scotiabank, SORIANA, or Telecomm Telegrafos.
+Transfers to Mexico can go through Bancomer, Grupo FAMSA, Banorte, Banco Santander, Bansefi, Scotiabank, SORIANA or Telecomm Telegrafos.

-How much can I transfer?
+How much can I transfer with Wells Fargo?

 In what currencies can I send transfers?